chris-krenz/ec530-p2p/README.md

 Then send messages to either of the client to see them appear on the other client (and server).

+## Data Protection/Input Sanitization

+Basic input sanitation has been implemented to ensure malicious commands are not sent via the messaging system.

+Inputs are screened for special characters, primarily those indicative of a potential SQL query.

+An error is returned if the user has tried to transmit a potentially malicious message.

 ## Contributors

 Chris Krenz